andreamanzini/RecommendationSystem/README.md

 	  (https://www.kaggle.com/c/epfml17-rec-sys).
 The files should be put in the folder ../data, with respect to the code folder.

-## Description
+## Description of files

-* Files:
-     * run.py is the main code which generates dumps (if not already generated) and the final prediction file (after the blending)
+	 * run.py is the main code which generates dumps (if not already generated) and the final prediction file (after the blending).
+If you want to reproduce all the predictions of the model, you need to remove "predictions" and "test" folders.
 	 * models.py contains all the models used in the blending.
 Both custom and Surprise models are included in this file.
 	   Each model function creates a pickle dump of the predictions and during the blending all the predictions are collected again from the dump files.
-Default location for the dumps are: ../predictions and ../test.
+The parameters of the models are hardcoded in their respective functions.
+Default path of the dumps are: ../predictions and ../test.
 The folders are automatically created if missing.
 	 * *_helpers are files which contain helper functions.
 The description of each function is inside the files.
 	 * plot.py contains functions to plot some of the graphs in the figure folder.

 ## Performances